-Dutch psychologist apologizes for research fraud (Update)November 28th, 2012 in Other
+Dutch psychologist apologizes for research fraud (Update)November 28, 2012 by Mike Corder in Medicine & Health / Other

 A Dutch social psychologist issued a public apology Wednesday after an inquiry found he faked or manipulated data in at least 55 publications.

 Diederik Stapel said in a statement aired on the national broadcaster NOS he had "failed as a scientist" for perpetrating one of the worst cases of scientific fraud on record in the Netherlands.

 But commissions set up to investigate his fraud at three universities, which first came to light last year, concluded it was not only Stapel who failed, but also the academic research community culture which allowed "this large-scale fraud ... to go unnoticed for so long."

 "In the case of the fraud committed by Mr. Stapel, the critical function of science has failed on all levels," the commissions' final report said.
 "Fundamental principles of scientific method were ignored, or set aside as irrelevant."

 Pim Levelt, who led the inquiry into Stapel's work at Tilburg University, said an analysis of Stapel's work showed "research practices in which sloppy science was the order of the day."

 Stapel was fired last year by Tilburg university after his fraud was first revealed.

 Prior to his unmasking as a fraud, Stapel had been a darling of the Dutch social psychology community, known for headline-grabbing research.